lowern1ght/resume-lwnight/README.md

 learning is learning by practice, so I spend most of my time practicing and consolidating ready-made skills

+> In general, I like to walk and live by it

  - I have been doing 3D and 2D graphics for more than 6 years
      * **Blender**, 3D Max, Maya
      * **Substance Painter**, Mixer/Bridge